 - Cut the “quesadillas” into fourths and serve with avocado slices and salsa.

 *Thin Edged Spatula: Using a large thin edged spatula helps flip the “quesadillas” over.
 The large spatula will stabilize the flipping process.
 Flip slowly and purposefully, unlike pancakes which typically require quick flipping action.

-*Nonstick Skillet: Select a nonstick skillet, typically, a copper lined skillet works very well.
+*Nonstick Skillet: Select a nonstick skillet.

 *Smashing the Beans: Coarsely smash the beans.
 Smash about third, leave a third partially smashed, and the remainder intact.
 The beans act like the glue to keep everything together.
 Don’t worry if they aren’t completely glued together.